ralex2304/rv32-interpreter/tests/README.md

 ## End to end tests

-End to end tests are built and run by `test_runner.py`.
+End to end tests are built by `test_build.py` and run by `test_runner.py`.
 Each test can have several configurations, listed in its directory

 ### Test sources